gigawatts/KringleCon2019/README.md

 https://www.activecountermeasures.com/free-tools/rita/

-In installed RITA and MongoDB in docker containers, used RITA to import unzip logs, generated an html report, viewed beacons, picked the top source IP (which had the highest score and and also the largest number of connections)
+I installed RITA and MongoDB in docker containers, used RITA to import unzip logs, generated an html report, viewed beacons, picked the top source IP (which had the highest score and and also the largest number of connections)

 **Answer: 192.168.134.130**